TempGaurab/TempGaurab/README.md

 👋 Hi, I’m @TempGaurab

 Welcome to my GitHub!
-My original account (Gaurab-B) contained a lot of my earlier projects, but unfortunately it was permanently banned — so here I am, rebuilding and continuing the journey.
+My original account (Gaurab-B) contained a lot of my earlier projects, but unfortunately it was permanently banned.
+So here I am, rebuilding and continuing the journey.

 💡 About Me